Nina-Hyn/MemEvolve-Crossover/README.md

 # MemEvolve-Crossover

-This repository contains the complete reproducible code for the lab report Memory Systems that Evolve.
+This repository contains the complete reproducible code for the lab report **Memory Systems that Evolve**.

 Built upon the open-source MemEvolve framework, this work extends the original single-parent memory meta-evolution pipeline to support multi-parent crossover (K=2).
 I hybridize the Agent-KB and Voyager to generate three novel hybrid memory variants, with Echo as the optimal evolved architecture.
 All memory systems are fully evaluated on GAIA subset and the result is in [RESULTS.md](RESULTS.md).